Campaign-Buddy/campaign-buddy-packages/README.md

 	- Various horizontal alignment
 	- Varying font sizes
 	- Grid configurations?
 Using grid instead of flex may solve some of the above problems
+	- Embedded functionality for other tools (like a button to roll initiative)
 - [ ] Refactor aggregated inputs to be more generic "popover inputs" (since not every use case is for data aggregations)
 - [ ] Add quick up and down buttons for numeric resource
 	- At the very least, keyboard shortcuts